aloima/tellydb/README.md

 + Provides saving to the database file using a background thread
 + Provides authorization system with permissions using passwords
 + Uses Direct I/O for logging and database files
++ Uses pipelining for combine multiple commands sent by same clients

 > Look at:
 > [docs/SPECS.md](./docs/SPECS.md) for more technical information,